unxed/far2l-deb/README.md

 P.S. far2l_2.2~ubuntu20.04_amd64_wx31.deb is a special version built on Ubuntu 20.04 with wx 3.1 from here: https://wiki.codelite.org/pmwiki.php/Main/WxWidgets31Binaries
 Quick search using Alt key with non-Latin characters works fine in it.
+And there is also a patch in it, thanks to which search by Alt+letter works even with the wrong keyboard layout: https://github.com/unxed/far2l/commit/1c6e7df5cb15dc5468f14211e89ec636d094f19b Configurable via kblayouts.ini in far2l install folder

 P.P.S.
 What else interesting is there?